Kauzok/AmpV2/README.md

   - Desc: Charge up a lightning-infused dash and charge forward, dealing 150-300% damage to enemies you hit and exploding for 800-1400% damage on end.
 - Pulse Leap
   - Adjust VFX
-  - Fix direction of burst when moving backwards but aiming forwards while grounded
 - Fulmination
   - Consider adjusting chain effect
   - Adjust position of VFX